What a food incident is

 RCA is a method that can be used to determine how and why the food incident occurred and to help identify actions to prevent future incidents.
 The results of the RCA can be used to review how you manage food safety and hygiene in a your food business, including the traceability, withdrawal and recall of unsafe food.

-Different methods can be used when performing RCA and you should liaise with your enforcement authority for further advice to determine the version most suitable to your needs.
+Different methods can be used when performing RCA and you should liaise with your enforcement authority for further advice.

 To help businesses understand RCA we have developed a root cause analysis e-learning course.